day8/re-frame/docs/clojurescript.md

 an operator, as it is in other lanugages.

 ---
-## What have You Learned ?
+## What Have You Learned ?

 So Far:

   - Clojure's syntax is the same as its data litterals
-  - data can be evaluated
+  - data can be evaluated, to create new data
   - most data evaluates to itself
   - but `symbols` and `lists` have special evaluataion semantics
   - in particular, evaluating a `list` calls a function

 Now, we review some special cases.

 ---